JAPANESE ¨@

 What about the B-tele for carving turns?

-It is possible to cut just the top sheet of three stacked sheets to make a track.
-With Alpen and A-tele, you cut all three sheets.
+Itfs possible to cut just the top sheet of a stack of three and make a single track.
+With Alpine or A-tele, you end up cutting through all three sheets.

 What about steep slopes?